-Researchers come face-to-face with huge great white shark
+Researchers come face to face with huge great white shark

 “Understandably, some people want to get into the water either out of fascination or to get photographs, but it is truly dangerous to be around this carcass with so much shark activity,” he said.

-He said it’s impressive that the great white survived gill nets and other dangers he called a “gauntlet of human death traps.”
+He also said it’s impressive that the great white survived gill nets and other dangers he called a “gauntlet of human death traps.”

-“It’s very special,” He said.
+“It’s very special,” he said.

 Associated Press reporter Audrey McAvoy in Honolulu contributed to this report.